Video Analysis

 Double Thought

 While I was observing the drone, I asked myself, "What exactly am I looking at?"
 A moment later, as I tried to understand what I was observing, an intrusive and overlapping thought suddenly emerged in my mind and said, "God."
-I paused in confusion for a second; I knew God did not look like a baby alien with two red lights, so I was confused about how this thought arose.
-What’s strange about this thought is that it overlapped with my current train of thought, causing me to think two different things at once.
+I paused in confusion for a second; although I held no religious beliefs, I knew that God definitely did not look like a baby alien with two red eyes, so I was confused about how this double thought arose.
+What’s strange about this thought is that it overlapped with my inner voice, causing me to experience two different thoughts at the same time.
+I am not claiming that this voice was God's voice.

 Headache & Stomach Ache